UniversalDependencies/docs/_fi-pos/AUX_.md

 redirect_from: "fi/pos/AUX.html"
 ---

-This document is a placeholder for the language-specific documentation for `AUX`.
+An auxiliary verb is a verb that accompanies the lexical verb of a verb phrase and expresses grammatical distinctions not carried by the lexical verb, such as person, number, tense, mood, aspect, and voice.

+### Examples

+* TODO

+(This language-specific documentation is work in progress.)